bussorenre/justitium/public/exercises/quiz9/quiz9.md

 Problem
 ------
-Write a program which count how times "the" appears in a sentence.
+Write a program which counts how many times word "the" appears in a sentence.
 "The" and "THE" is not included.

-You can get a sentence from standard input.
+You can get a sentence from the standard input.

 Input
 -----------
-A document which include sentences at most 100 lines.
+A document which includes sentences at most 100 lines.

 Output
 -----------
-how many times "the" appears.
+The program prints how many times "the" appears.
 Do not forget to print a new line code at the end.